JasMehta08/PathPilot/README.md

 ---

-## 📝 Notes
+## Development Notes
 - **Do not re-download city maps every run.** Download once, then comment out the download lines to avoid API rate limits and speed up experiments.
 - All scripts are modular and can be extended for new cities or algorithms.
+- Contributions should maintain modularity and clarity for ease of extension.

 ---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

-## 📢 Contributing
+## Contributing

-Pull requests and issues are welcome!
-Please document new scripts and update the README as needed.
+Contributions are welcome!
+Please fork the repository and submit pull requests for bug fixes, improvements, or new features.
+For major changes, open an issue first to discuss the proposed changes.
+Ensure code style consistency and include relevant tests or documentation updates.